-It is fulfilling because ultimately we fulfill the purpose for which we were designed to glorify God and to enjoy him forever.
+It is fulfilling because ultimately we fulfill the purpose for which we were designed to glorify God and to enjoy him forever not just for the brief few years of this life but forever.

-Not just for the brief few years of this life but forever.
-So it is safe, it is wonderful and it is fulfilling both in this life and even in death it is fulfilling.
+So it is safe it is wonderful and it is fulfilling both in this life and even in death it is fulfilling.
 The main reason that so many people fear this coronavirus understandably is because we fear to become infected.

-[26:55] We fear that from somebody else we will catch the infection and the main reason we fear to become infected is that we fear we will die.
-It's as simple as that.
+[26:55] We fear that from somebody else we will catch the infection and the main reason we fear to become infected is that we fear we will die it is as simple as that.

-People are afraid of the infection because they are afraid to die.
-But we shouldn't be afraid to die if we are in Christ.
+People are afraid of the infection because they are afraid to die but we shouldn't be afraid to die if we are in Christ.
 This is a saviour who can and is willing to protect and to save you whether you live or whether you die.

-It is safe, it is wonderful, it is fulfilling.
-For whether we live, we live unto the Lord or whether we die, we die unto the Lord.
-Whether we live therefore or die, we are the Lord's.
+It is safe it is wonderful it is fulfilling for whether we live we live unto the Lord or whether we die we die unto the Lord.
+Whether we live therefore or die we are the Lord's.

 This is a saviour who can do it and who is willing to do it to protect and to save you as we say whether you live or whether you die.
-If you or I should, let's say, for the sake of I can, let's say you did die of this coronavirus, then the key thing, the most important thing of all, the thing that is a matter of life and death, will be whether we trusted in Christ whilst we were here in this life.
+If you or I should let's say for the sake of I can let's say who did die of this coronavirus then the key thing the most important thing of all the thing that is a matter of life and death will be whether we trusted in Christ whilst we were here in this life.

-And remember, nobody now is going to be able to give a great eulogy or a big send-off at anybody's funeral.
-Those have been scrapped as well.
-So you can't even comfort yourself and think, well, my friends will all say wonderful things about me and there'll be a great big gathering at my funeral.

-[28:26] They'll all wonder what a great guy that person was.
-Nobody's going to do that now.
-You'll be well blessed if you get half a dozen people gathered at your graveside.
-That's all that's allowed.
+And remember nobody now is going to be able to give a great eulogy or a big send off for anybody's funeral those have been scrapped as well.
+So you can't even comfort yourself and think well my friends will all say wonderful things about me and there will be a great big gathering of my funeral and they'll all wonder what a great guy that person was nobody's going to do that now.

-Whether you're a Christian, whether you're an unbeliever, whether you're a big knowledge in this world or whether you were just an unknown individual, that's all we're going to get.
-Half a dozen people round our graves.
+You'll be well blessed if you get half a dozen people gathered at your graveside that's all that's allowed.
+Whether you're a Christian whether you're an unbeliever whether you're a big noise in this world or whether you were just an unknown individual that's all we're going to get half a dozen people round our graves so even the great big gatherings big send off celebratory funerals they're not going to happen now.

-So even the great big gatherings, big send-offs, celebratory funerals, they're not going to happen now.
-It's what you are in this life.
-Who you trust in this life is going to affect what your life is going to be like hereafter.

-That is going to be the key thing, the most important thing of all, whether we trusted Christ in this life.
-But if we live through this virus, if we survive it, the ultimate test of the reality of how your relationship with Christ panned out and whether or not it was real will be whether we continue in it.
+It's what you are in this life who you trust in this life is going to affect what your life is going to be like hereafter.
+That is going to be the key thing the most important thing of all whether we trusted Christ in this life but if we live through this virus if we survive it the ultimate test of the reality of how your relationship with Christ panned out and whether or not it was real will be whether we continue in it.

-You see, there might be some people who are ready to put their faith and their trust in Christ while they feel under threat.
-But let's say the lockdown gets lifted and when things return to normal, they think, oh, that's okay right now.
+You see there might be some people who are ready to put their faith and their trust in Christ while they feel under threat but let's say the lockdown gets lifted and things return to normal and they think oh that's okay right now we don't need this Jesus anymore we'll be okay how short sighted is that going to be.